-2.1.
-The objectives of this policy are to:
+- 2.1.
+The objectives of this policy are to: - Enable the reasonable and appropriate reimbursement of expenses incurred by Councillors while undertaking their civic duties - Enable facilities of a reasonable and appropriate standard to be provided to Councillors to support them in undertaking their civic duties

-- Payment of Expenses and Provision of Facilities to Councillors Policy - Enable the reasonable and appropriate reimbursement of expenses incurred by Councillors while undertaking their civic duties - Enable facilities of a reasonable and appropriate standard to be provided to Councillors to support them in undertaking their civic duties - Ensure accountability and transparency in reimbursement of expenses and provision of facilities to Councillors - Ensure facilities and expenses provided to Councillors meet community expectations - Support a diversity of representation - Fulfil Council's statutory responsibilities.
+- Ensure accountability and transparency in reimbursement of expenses and provision of facilities to Councillors - Ensure facilities and expenses provided to Councillors meet community expectations - Support a diversity of representation - Fulfil Council's statutory responsibilities.